Islamic History - From 7TH To 19TH Century

 Ali bin Abu Talib(RA)

-Ali (RA) was the 4th caliph of Islamic State.
-His reign is marked by internal conflicts and civil wars.
-First he had to fight against Ayesha (RA) in ‘Battle of Jamal (camel)’ and later against Muawiya (RA) in Battle of Siffin.
+Ali (RA) was the fourth caliph of Islamic State.
+His reign was marked by internal conflicts and civil wars.
+First, he had to fight against Ayesha (RA) in the Battle of Jamal (camel) and later against Muawiya (RA) in the Battle of Siffin.
 Both these battles took place for the revenge of Usman (RA).
-It was thought that the assassins of Usman have taken oath on Ali’s hand and they’re under his protection.
+It was thought that the assassins of Usman had taken an oath on Ali’s hand, and they were under his protection.

 After 'Battle of Siffin', Ali fought against Kharijites in the Battle of Nahrawan (659 AD).
 Muawiya took advantage of that encounter and his commander Amr bin al-As (RA) captured Egypt.
 Now, the Islamic Caliphate divided in two parts.
 Levant and Egypt were under Muawiya’s control while Ali was the ruler of the remaining areas in the east.